-22 CJP should continue to be as explanatory and descriptive as possible in communicating its disposition of complaints to complainants and judges.
-12-0 23 The composition of appointing authorities to CJP should not be changed.
-10-0 24 Mandating judicial mentorships should be considered.
-12-0 25 Cameras in all courtrooms should be considered and eventually implemented.
-10-0 26 Court reporting services should be enhanced.
-12-0 27 Establishing a protocol for judicial performance evaluations should be studied.
-10-0 28 A study of issues unique to Family Court should be considered.
-10-0
+20 Discovery obligations should remain limited to situations in which a judge has been formally charged by CJP with misconduct; it should not be expanded to the investigative stage.
+14-0 21 Statistical tracking for racial, gender, ethnic and other demographic data should be pursued by CJP and funded by the Legislature.
+14-0 22 CJP should continue to be as explanatory and descriptive as possible in communicating its disposition of complaints to complainants and judges.
+14-0 23 The composition of appointing authorities to CJP should not be changed.
+14-0 24 Mandating judicial mentorships should be considered.
+14-0 25 The Supreme Court and the Legislature should implement a pilot project in electronically capturing court proceedings.
+14-0 26 Court reporting services should be enhanced.
+14-0 27 Establishing a protocol for judicial performance evaluations should be studied and eventually implemented by the Judicial Council of California and the Legislature.
+14-0 28 A study of issues unique to Family Court should be considered.
+14-0